 Working together, the two institutions support a range of initiatives in the fields of research, teaching and academic events, with special emphasis on the study of the Arab World and Gulf region.

 The Program develops a range of initiatives for students and faculty.
 It supports students through a number of scholarships and awards (see Student Activities).
 It also has developed a dynamic academic network organized around a full-time professorship position and a visiting faculty program; both these initiatives are continuing to grow (see Academic Opportunities).
-The Program also operates a series of events for students and academics, which has included conferences such as ‘“Wise Cities” in the Mediterranean?
+The Program also operates a series of events for students and academics, which includes previous conferences such as “Europe and the Middle East & North Africa: Building Bridges, Mapping the Future” (2018), ‘“Wise Cities” in the Mediterranean?
 The Challenge of Environmental and Social Sustainability’ (2018), “Crisis and Conflict in the Agrarian World: An Evolving Dialectic” (2017) and “Whither the Arab World?
 Revisiting Democratic Transition Theory” (2014).

 Following a successful ten-year agreement, the partnership between KFAS and Sciences Po was renewed for five years (2017-2022).